 I love golf in Ireland, and it does not get any better than Royal County Down!

-Most rate County Down as amongst the ten best courses in the world, and many as the best of all.
+Most rate County Down as amongst the ten best courses in the world, and some as the best of all.

-Sited in the coastal town of Newcastle on the east coast of Ireland midway between Dublin and Belfast, County Down has a wonderful setting.
+Located in the coastal town of Newcastle on the east coast of Ireland, County Down has a wonderful setting.

-Many a word has been written about the beauty of the mountains of Mourne, and County Down has them as a gorgeous background to a course set in wonderful duneland hard against the sea.
+Many a word has been written about the beauty of the mountains of Mourne, and County Down has them as a gorgeous background and a course set in dunesland hard against the sea.

-Adding to the drama is the splendrous Slieve Donard hotel- it is the only place to stay on a visit to County Down, and backs right on to the course.
+Adding to the drama is the regal Slieve Donard hotel- it is the only place to stay on a visit to County Down! (and backs right on to the course).

 Slieve Donard is a relic of a bygone age, but a majestic place to stay and play.